Beauceron Breed Summary

 Calm, Gentle, Agile, Spritely and Intelligent

-These doggies are native to the North of France and were originally bred to herd and guard livestock.
-They are discussed as having handsome looks and make both excellent working dogs and also family pets too!
+These dogs are native to the North of France and were originally bred to herd and guard livestock.
+They are discussed as having handsome looks and make both excellent working dogs and family pets!

-However, these doggies have huge amounts of energy, meaning they need to be placed into a family who already lead an active lifestyle.
-They will also need access to large outdoor spaces and have lots of daily walkies, playtime and exercise.
+However, these dogs have huge amounts of energy, meaning they need to be placed into a family who already leads an active lifestyle.
+They also need access to large outdoor spaces and to have lots of daily walks, playtime and exercise.

 Fun Fact: Beaucerons have famously appeared in the James Bond film, Moonraker!

 The Beaucerons are known for their incredibly calm and gentle ways.
-Because of this they make fantastic pets for families with younger children.
-However, they are extremely energetic and agile, and require a lot of physical exercise, so need a family who partake in lots of activities that a Beauceron can join in with.
-These doggies also take a lot longer than other dogs to mature, up to around 3 years of age.
-This should be taken into account when training one of these doggies, but it does make it slightly simpler that they are fairly easy to train.
+Because of this, they make fantastic pets for families with younger children.
+However, they are extremely energetic and agile and require a lot of physical exercise needing a family who partakes in lots of activities that a Beauceron can join in with.
+These dogs also take a lot longer than other dogs to mature, up to around 3 years of age.
+This should be taken into account when training but it does make it slightly simpler that they are fairly easy to train.
 Their training should not be rushed but rather broken up over their first three years with lots of socialisation, so they develop into well-rounded pooches!